1.American Express Cobalt® Card

 Cons:

-- Annual fee
+- Annual fee may deter some users

 Pros:

-- High earning rate on everyday purchases
+- High earning potential on everyday purchases

 - Comprehensive insurance package